humorbeing/python_github/a3c_making_baselines_for/readme.md

 - [x] extreme rnn
 - [x] Small, Simple Domain
 - [ ] awesomisation
-    - [ ] unify model
+    - [x] unify model
-    - [ ] unify input x
+    - [Not Working] unify input x
-- [ ] 3 moves with small simple domain
+- [x] 3 moves with small simple domain
+- [ ] test with max possibility.
+- [ ] different seed.
 # More RNN?
 after review the plot, Maybe all RNN?

 # Need small and simpler environment
-use reward more frequently.
+- use reward more frequently.
+- Result is not ideal.
+Maybe testing is not correct?
 # NEW in old_code
 In old_code folder, NEW is the latest(newest) version of commonly used code.